 Don’t go to sleep hungry …

-While Dr. Painter recommends trying to finish eating two to three hours before bed, she also says that if we’re hungry, we should eat something even if it falls within that window.
-“To support blood sugar levels while sleeping and honor hunger if it pings before heading to bed, opt to consume a light snack around 30-60 minutes before bed,” Dr. Painter says.
+While Shaina recommends trying to finish eating two to three hours before bed, she also says that if we’re hungry, we should eat something even if it falls within that window.
+“To support blood sugar levels while sleeping and honor hunger if it pings before heading to bed, opt to consume a light snack around 30-60 minutes before bed,” Shaina says.
 Ideally this looks like a combo of protein, healthy fat, and a non-starchy carb—try veggie sticks with hummus, or half a banana with nut butter.

 … And avoid alcohol